Yxwww/yuxi-site/posts/eject_from_redux.md

 incomplete: true
 ---

 Although no tool is perfect, Redux [changed how I approach software development](/post/redux).
 Redux is designed with React ecosystem as its primary consumer.
-The three principles and concepts are powerful, and there are many ways to implement them.
+The three principles and concepts are powerful, and there are many ways to implement them?
 The way Redux approaches it is specifically tailored toward React.
 If you need to use Redux outside of React, you will need some kind of caching-capable adapter.
 Otherwise, there will be too much performance overhead.

 {% callout %}
 Though tools may adapt to circumstance, the essence of their purpose remains unaltered.